danbev/learning-iot/README.md

 and if it can use QSPI to improve the speed can be close to that of the on-chip storage so it can be used to execute code as well (and not just for storage of data).

+### Bootloader
+Is a program used to load and run other programs.
+These programs run as one of the first things upon booting and load the code to be run.